|Programs > Summer Programs > Roman Villa Excavation|

 Goals, Course Requirements and Assessment Tools

-Undergraduate students will register for Art History 2117: Archaeological Excavation (6 credits).
+Undergraduate students will register for a total of six credits.
+Students may register for Art History 2117: Archaeological Excavation (6 credits) or for Anthropology 3189: Field Session in Archaeology (3 credits) plus Anthropology 3170: Methods in Archaeology (3 credits).
 Graduate students will register for Art History 5621: Archaeological Excavation (3 credits).
 For undergraduates and graduate students, the course intends to introduce students to the techniques of archaeological fieldwork.
 Students will learn how to read stratigraphies, artifacts and building fragments in order to reconstruct the development of the site in time and place.
 The students will actively be part of the excavation process “from the pickaxe to the pencil,” learning to collect, describe, identify and draw archaeological evidence.
 They will be required to keep a journal in which they record their experiences and observations, and they will be provided with scholarly literature to contextualize the site.
 In preparation for the excavation, students will be expected to read an introduction to archaeological fieldwork.
 There will be weekly excursions to sites and museums nearby to understand better the archaeological remains and artifacts in the broader context of the material culture of central Italy.

 Students will be housed with the rest of the excavation team in a small local hotel near the excavation site.
 Each room accommodates three people.
 Students will have breakfast, a light lunch and a three-course dinner Monday through Friday for the duration of the campaign.
 As meals are provided (included in the cost of accommodations), students must be willing to be flexible with their eating habits and diet.
 If students go away on the weekends, they must return to the hotel by Sunday night.
 Transfer from and to the nearest train station can be arranged.